EMC CPD Online: Teaching Writing for GCSE – Inspiring Strategies (Full day online 20.9.22)

 Kate Oliver taught for 14 years in Inner London in various roles.
-She now works as an education consultant for The English and Media Centre, specialising in KS3 and KS4.
-Her most recent publications for EMC are KS3 Poetry Plus and Just Write and she’s currently working on Animal Farm: An EMC Full Text Study Edition.
+She now works as an education consultant for the English and Media Centre, specialising in KS3 and KS4.
+Her most recent publications for EMC are KS3 Poetry Plus, Just Write and Animal Farm: An EMC Full Text Study Edition.

 How to book your place

-- Your email with all the information you need to join the first session will be sent out on Monday 16th November You will be sent a reminder on the day of the course.
+- Your email with all the information you need to join the session will be sent out on Monday 19th September.
+You will be sent a reminder on the day of the course.
 Please check your junk or promotions folder.
 Still no luck?
-Email email@example.com.
+Email firstname.lastname@example.org

 Great balance of pedagogical and practical input; really engaging activities and a broad range of aspects to consider when approaching writing.